 Craving a taste of the tropics?
 This Coconut Margarita delivers creamy coconut flavor balanced with bright citrus and smooth tequila.
 A refreshing twist on the classic margarita that’s perfect for sunny days or whenever you need a mini-vacation in a glass.

-While our Cranberry Margaritas and Pineapple Margaritas remain favorites, this Coconut Margarita offers something uniquely satisfying.
-The cream of coconut transforms the traditionally bright margarita into something luxuriously smooth, while maintaining that essential lime zing.
-It’s refreshing yet creamy, and after one sip you’ll see why it’s become our new tequila obsession.
+While our other margarita variations like cranberry margaritas and pineapple margaritas remain reader favorites, this coconut version offers something uniquely satisfying.
+The cream of coconut transforms the traditionally bright margarita into something wonderfully creamy while maintaining all the refreshing qualities that make a good margarita so irresistible.
+After one sip, you’ll understand why this has become our new go-to tequila cocktail!

 - Cream of Coconut.
 Cream of coconut is what gives this tropical margarita it’s coconut flavor.
 It also adds sweetness to our drink.